makrai/notes/ladhak2010-benchmark-crossling-summ.md

   * the largest dataset with parallel articles and summaries for cross-lingual abstractive summarization to date
 * for cross-lingual and multilingual summarization

+# 3 Existing Multilingual Abstractive Summarization Datasets

+## MultiLing’13 and ’15.
+Multiple versions of the MultiLing dataset have been

+* MultiLing Workshops (Giannakopoulos, 2013; Elhadad+ 2013; Kubina+ 2013).
+The
+* MultiLing’13 dataset includes summaries of 30 Wikipedia articles per language, describing a given topic.
+* For MultiLing’15, an additional 30 documents were collected for evaluation (Giannakopoulos+ 2015).
+We note that while this dataset contains article and
+* no parallel articles or summaries: difficult to use for cross-lingual eval

+## Global Voices.
+Nguyen and Daumé III (2019) collected

+* social network descriptions of news articles provided by Global Voices.
+6
+* not written with the purpose of summarizing the article content but rather to draw user clicks on social media; therefore, they have a lower coverage of the
+* the authors crowd-source a small set of summaries, to English, for 15 langs.

+* WikiLingua is similar to Global Voices in terms of article and summary length
+  * MultiLing articles and summaries are longer.
+  * All three existing datasets are limited in size in comparison to WikiLingua.
+  * Furthermore, our dataset includes articles on a wide-range of topics and the
+  * number of articles per language is two orders of magnitude larger than Global Voices, which is the largest dataset to date for cross-lingual eval.

+# 4 Cross-lingual Experiments

 ## 4.1 baselines